 While the blustering goes on in the blogosphere, I thought I’d (ahem) cut to the chase and get serious about the Social Business opportunity in, well, spreadsheet terms.
 I popped into a little discussion between Adam Holt at Morgan Stanley and Tony Zingale and Bryan LeBlanc of Jive Software (JIVE).
 Although specific business gains directly related to Social Business can’t always be divulged by large companies for a variety of reasons, we can take a look at the category as an investment play and make some judgments about its viability.
 To that end, here are a few key points CEO Zingale and CFO LeBlanc made to the investor community:

 - What’s different about the social business category is there are multiple entry points for a sale.
 The sale could come from IT, Sales, Marketing, Customer Support, HR, Corporate Communications or more often than not a Business Unit. < Key learning: this is different in software investing.
 Buyers abound.

 - The Social Business story has reached a tipping point.
 No longer are sales “missionary” sales.
 There are line item budgets for social business software, and large RFPs are on the market from F1000 companies who are investing in these platforms.
-Further, every software company is now incorporating social into its product suite, albeit mostly still relegated to “silo” functional software for specific departmental needs (Sales, HR, etc.)
+Further, every software company is now incorporating social into its product suite, albeit mostly still relegated to “silo” functional software for specific departmental needs (Sales, HR, etc.).

 - The deals are larger.
 Jive closed three million dollar plus deals in the fourth quarter of 2011.
 Large institutions in various industry segments (PwC, Thomson Reuters, and Ace Insurance) chose Jive to introduce a new way of working to their firms.